Homemade Mayonnaise and Tasty Mayonnaise Recipes

 And it could be because most olive oils (which includes extra-virgin olive oil) are cut with lower quality oils.
 Buyer beware!!!

-Paleo Homemade Mayonnaise Recipe
+Paleo Homemade Mayonnaise Recipe VIDEO

 This mayonnaise recipe uses avocado oil which has become very popular in the Paleo community.